 Animals are raised on pasture, which produces healthy animals, healthy farms, and delicious meat.
 Poultry graze on pasture all day and also eat GMO-free feed.
 Lamb are almost exclusively pasture-fed.
 Our veal and cattle enjoy a pasture-based diet that includes no more than 50% grain during the finishing process.

-No Hormones or Antibiotics
+No Hormones or Growth-Promoting Antibiotics

-Our animals are never given growth-enhancing hormones or antibiotics.
+Our animals are never given hormones or growth-enhancing antibiotics.
 If an animal is sick, it is treated; after an appropriate waiting period it is returned to the herd.
 We don’t believe animals should suffer needlessly because of illness.

 Humanely Raised & Handled